tlittenberg/lisacattools/README.md

 ## 1 - Getting Started

 These instructions will get you a copy of the project up and running on your local machine, either for development and testing purposes or as an installed package.
+For more information, see the documentation at https://tlittenberg.github.io/lisacattools/html/index.html.

 ### 1.1 - Prerequisites